NautilusTrader

 • DeriveHttpClient: Low-level REST connectivity to api.lyra.finance (mainnet) or api-demo.lyra.finance (testnet).

-• DeriveWebSocketClient: JSON-RPC WebSocket transport with subscription tracking, reconnect, and signed order entry (the WebSocket Trading API).
+• DeriveWebSocketClient: JSON-RPC WebSocket transport with subscription tracking, reconnect, and signed order entry.

 • DeriveInstrumentProvider: Per-currency instrument fetch and caching.